adsric/devtools/recipes/uglifyjs/README.md

-# Uglify J️S → npm runner
+# Uglify J️S → npm run

 A recipe to combine listed JavaScript files into one JavaScript bundle and then minify the concatenated JavaScript bundle.